Privacy notice

 For the purposes of carrying out business intake procedures: this will include using and/or obtaining information for the purposes of carrying out anti-money laundering, conflict and other business intake searches.

 For providing legal advice to our clients: the information may include contact data, data concerning your employment or business activities and any other data relevant to the transaction, litigation or other matter upon which we are advising.
-Where necessary (such as in employment or pensions work) and, permitted by law, that data may include ‘special categories’ of personal information such as data relating to your health.
+Where necessary (such as in employment or pensions work) and, permitted by law, that data may include ‘special categories’ of personal information such as that relating to health.

 For the purposes of marketing our services: we may use information about you for the purposes of promoting our business, if you request information about our services or indicate that you have an interest in receiving communications on legal topics, respond to invitations to events, or comment on our blogs or social networks.
 Based on that information, we may also identify further products, services, legal topics and events about which you may wish to know more.